mateyy11/Neocortex-web/README.md

 ## To do:

-- A lot
+- Responsivity
-- Idk lmao
+- Design fixes

 ## Updates

 The site is deffinitely not done yet.
 There's a lot of work to do.
 LAST UPDATE:

-- Partial file cleanup
+- Removed some animations (ass optimalisation)
+- Web is almost done, it's just alpha test
 - Bug fixes